INSTITUTE FOR TEACHERS OF COLOR COMMITTED TO RACIAL JUSTICE

 June 23 - 25, 2025

-In-Person at the California Endowment Center, Los Angeles, California
+at The California Endowment Conference Center, Los Angeles, California

 ITOC is an on-going professional development space designed to support wellbeing, strengthen racial literacy, and cultivate racial justice leadership capacities of teachers of Color and teacher educators of Color.
 A unique collaboration between the disciplines of Teacher Education, Educational Leadership, and Ethnic Studies, this national conference rigorously selects and supports ITOC Fellows across the U.S. and beyond each year.